zack466/ZPCalc/README.md

 Variables are always prefixed with a colon (like `:x`, for example).
 You can store the topmost stack value into a variable by entering `(store <var-name>)`.
 Then, entering `:<var-name>` will put the value of the variable onto the stack.
-If you "store" a value as part of the body of a function, the variable will not be accessible outside of the function's scope.
+If you store a value as part of the body of a function, the variable will not be accessible outside of the function's scope.

 There is also a function `sto` which stores the top value of the stack into an unnamed global register.
 The value of this register can be returned using `rcl`.